eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 ## Installing Codewind
 1. Choose your IDE and install the Codewind extension.
-    * Follow the install instructions for [Eclipse](https://www.eclipse.org/codewind/mdt-eclipse-getting-started.html) or [VS Code](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html).
+    * Follow the installation instructions for [Eclipse](https://www.eclipse.org/downloads/packages/release/) or [VS Code](https://code.visualstudio.com/download).
 2. Locate the `cwctl` command line interface (CLI).
     * On Mac and Linux, the cwctl is `~/.codewind/<version>/cwctl`.
     * On Windows, the cwctl is `C:\Users\(your user name)\.codewind\<version>\cwctl`.